nsv777/get-data-from-gmail/README.md

 A query to filter emails.

 ##### body_patterns:
-List of column names of the to-be created spreadsheet along with regexp which should extract required info from email body.
+List of column names of the to-be created spreadsheet along with regexp to extract required info from email body.